-Veena B Puttalingaiah, CC, ALB, also of Phoenix, met Howell after starting her Toastmasters journey while working as a contractor at American Express.
+Veena B Puttalingaiah, also of Phoenix, met Howell after starting her Toastmasters journey while working as a contractor at American Express.
 Two months later she was hired as a service delivery manager and now works with Howell.

 Tell us about Julius.

 Julius is influential and powerfully persuasive.
 He explains complex ideas clearly and concisely.
 He shares ideas for manual speeches and mixes honest feedback with words of encouragement.
 He volunteers at Toastmasters Leadership Institute events.
 And he tells some funny stories!

 From a leadership perspective, he steers his team at work through a maze of change.
 He listens, addresses the concerns of his staff in a timely manner and drives the right behaviors, even under difficult circumstances.

 He is a smart observer, patient and persistent in suggesting areas of improvement.
 Being a non-native English speaker, I faced many challenges and often felt Toastmasters was not for me.
 But Julius has taught me that it’s never too late to learn.

 How has your club experience helped you at work?

 My job is to make two teams work as one and stay focused on competing against the clock—not against each other.
 Previously, I was on one of those teams, and I had to change those team members’ perceptions of me.
 Toastmasters helped me tackle that task with confidence.